tiuweehan/sifu/README.md

 > **_NOTE:_** For this extension to work, you need to set `files.saveConflictResolution` to `overwriteFileOnDisk` in your settings

+Toggle this extension to run immediately on opening a new workspace by setting `sifu.runOnStartup` in your settings.
+It is set to `true` by the default.

-(This README was written by ChatGPT)
+(The rest of the README was written by ChatGPT)

 Welcome to "Sifu" - a VSCode extension designed to assist developers in handling unsaved (dirty) files and saving them under specific circumstances in their coding journey.